gauravxshukla/frontend-practice/quizQuestions/JavascriptQuestions.md

 **Edge case:** Objects declared with `const` can still have their properties mutated.

 ---
-### 14. Explain difference between undefined, null and NaN
+### 14. Explain difference between undefined, null and NaN?
 - **undefined:** A variable declared but not assigned.

 - **null:** Explicitly assigned value representing “no value”.